 Community gardens give people who rent or are otherwise unable to plant a garden on their property a chance to invest in locally-grown foods.
 Community solar gardens operate on the same model but allow investors to “plug in” to locally-generated renewable energy.

 Amster-Olszewski told me in an interview that the act will level the solar panel playing field for many people and bring Colorado closer to Polis’ stated goal to have Colorado go to 100 percent renewable energy by 2040.
-Community solar has become more popular in recent years; 20 other states have adopted similar legislation as Colorado.
+Community solar has become more prevalent in recent years; 20 other states have adopted similar legislation as Colorado.